marcoreni/apollo-server-integration-testing-fastify/README.md

 This is useful when your apollo server `context` option is a callback that operates on the passed in `req` key, and you want to inject data into that `req` object.

-As mentioned above, if you don't pass an `extendMockRequest` to `createTestClient`, we provide a default request mock object for you.
+As mentioned above, if you don't pass a `requestOptions` object to `createTestClient`, we provide a default request mock object for you.

 ### setOptions